RyanOngAI/research_papers/README.md

 Paper 5 | ***Sentiment Analysis on Movie Reviews using Recursive and Recurrent Neural Network Architectures*** by Aditya Timmaraju, and Vikesh Khanna

 ## 8th September 2018
-***Sentiment Analysis on Movie Reviews using Recursive and Recurrent Neural Network Architectures*** by Aditya Timmaraju and Vikesh Khanna – published in 2015
+***Sentiment Analysis on Movie Reviews using Recursive and Recurrent Neural Network Architectures*** by Aditya Timmaraju, and Vikesh Khanna – published in 2015

 ## 7th September 2018
 ***ImageNet Classification with Deep Convolutional Neural Networks*** by Alex Krizhevsky, Ilya Sutskever, and Geoffrey E. Hinton – published in 2012